ItiMaker

 Winter New Year’s Festival; Christmas markets -5°C and below

 Ultimately, regardless of when you visit, Moscow's rich history and vibrant culture offer exceptional experiences.
-For tailored recommendations based on specific periods, feel free to consult our comprehensive guides on a 3-day Moscow itinerary or extend your exploration with our 5-day Moscow itinerary.
+For tailored recommendations based on specific periods, feel free to consult our comprehensive best time to visit Moscow guide or extend your exploration with the full list of Moscow must-see attractions.
 Planning your visit around the best times will undoubtedly enrich your journey through this magnificent city.

 Moscow